contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _Participation and safety standards._ At least two responsible adults must be present at all activities.
 The two adults could be two men, two women, or a married couple.
 Generally, more adults are needed to supervise activities for members with disabilities than are needed for other activities.

 Adults who help with activities complete the training at [ProtectingChildren.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health/protecting-children-and-youth).
 They must receive approval from their bishop before participating.
-For additional safety requirements, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability).
+For additional safety requirements, see “[Activities for Members with Disabilities](https://www.churchofjesuschrist.org/study/manual/disability-services-leaders/activities-for-members-with-disabilities?lang=eng).”

 If inappropriate behavior occurs, leaders’ immediate responsibility is to protect and help the vulnerable person.
 For information about responding to suspected abuse, see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line) and [abuse.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/get-help/abuse).

-#### 38.8.28.6 Interpreters for Members Who Are Deaf or Hard of Hearing
+#### 38.8.26.6 Interpreters for Members Who Are Deaf or Hard of Hearing

 Members who are deaf or hard of hearing take initiative in working with leaders to meet communication needs.
 Members and leaders work together to ensure that interpreters are available.

 Interpreters should be located where members can see them as well as the person speaking.
 Interpreters do not necessarily need to be on the stand.

 During an ordinance or interview, the interpreter sits or stands close to the person who performs the ordinance or conducts the interview.
-For more information on interpreting ordinances and blessings, see [38.2.1.2](38-church-policies-and-guidelines.md#38212-translating-or-interpreting-ordinances-and-blessings).
+For more information on interpreting ordinances and blessings, see [38.2.1](38-church-policies-and-guidelines.md#3821-interpreting-ordinances-and-blessings-into-another-language).

 If enough interpreters are available, they rotate approximately every 30 minutes to avoid fatigue.